GilsonLabUCSD/pAPRika/docs/workflow.rst

 **(1) Static Restraints**

-Static restraints do not change during the whole APR process and do not affect the free-energy.
-We apply static restraints on the host (or protein) molecule to define a guest molecule path.
+Static restraints do not change during the whole APR process and do not affect the free energy.
+We apply static restraints on the host (or protein) molecule to orient the host/protein degrees of freedom.
 The static restraints are composed of distance, angle, and torsional (DAT) restraints based on the choice of anchor atoms.
 For host-guest systems, we need to define three anchor atoms ``[H1,H2,H3]`` and combined with three dummy atoms ``[D1,D2,D3]``, we apply a total of six static restraints on the host molecule (three for the translation and three for orientation).